 Going to meetings about your care can help prepare you for managing your own care.
 You’ll have a chance to talk and for people to listen to you.
 You could start by going to meetings with your parents.
 Your meetings should be adapted to work for you.
 This could mean:

-- taking someone you trust with you (this could be a parent, teacher, social worker or someone from a local disability advocacy group)
+taking someone you trust with you, such as a parent, teacher, social worker or someone from a local disability advocacy group

-- asking to meet in a different way if you do not feel comfortable meeting face-to-face (for example, on the telephone, Skype or by text)
+asking to meet in a different way if you do not feel comfortable meeting face to face, such as on the phone, Skype or by text

 Asking for a meeting

-If your care demands change, you can ask for a meeting to talk about why and to make a new plan.
+If your care needs change, you can ask for a meeting to talk about why and to make a new plan.

 Asking questions in meetings